sultangillani3/my-zsh-ansible-role/README.md

 Modified and used Heavily: [ansible-role-zsh](https://github.com/viasite-ansible/ansible-role-zsh)

-- Use the command ./install.sh to get started
+- Use the command ansible-playbook -i localhost, -c local playbook.yml to get started